- Things to Know

 The soft tissues of the body include the muscles, tendons, and ligaments that help the body move but are not part of the bony skeleton.
 Sprains and strains are considered soft tissue injuries.

 - A sprain is an injury to a ligament.

 - A strain is an injury to muscle or tendon tissue.

 How muscles work

 The transition of muscle to tendon happens gradually as muscle fibers give way to tendon fibers before the bony attachment occurs.
 The anatomy of each tendon is different and depending upon their location in the body, the tendon portion may be very short or very long.
-A strain is damage caused by an overstretched muscle or tendon, causing their fibers to be pulled apart and lose the ability to contract.
-The severity of injury depends upon the amount of tissue that is damaged.
+A strain is a damage caused by an overstretched muscle or tendon, causing its fibers to be pulled apart, losing the ability to adequately contract.
+The severity of the injury depends upon the amount of tissue that is damaged.
 The muscle fiber may be just stretched, partially torn, or completely torn apart.

-The most common cause of the injury is overuse, which weakens the muscle.
-Muscles and joints are forced to perform movements for which they are not prepared or designed.
-An injury can occur from a single stressful incident, or it may gradually arise after many repetitions of a motion.
-The damage can occur in three areas: the muscle itself, the muscle tendon intersection where the muscle fibers transition to tendon fibers, or the tendon itself.
+The most common cause of a muscle or tendon strain is overuse, which weakens the tissue fibers.
+Muscles and joints may also be forced to perform movements for which they are not prepared or designed, stretching and potentially damaging the surrounding muscle or tendon.
+An injury can occur from a single stressful incident, or it may gradually arise after many repetitions of a motion (overuse).
+The damage can occur in three areas: the muscle itself, the muscle-tendon intersection where the muscle fibers transition to tendon fibers, or the tendon itself.

 How joints work

 Joints are stabilized by thick bands of tissue called ligaments that allow the joint to move only in specific directions.
 Some joints move in multiple planes.
 Therefore, they need more than one group of ligaments to hold the joint in proper alignment.
 The ligaments are anchored to bone on each side of the joint.
 If a ligament is stretched or torn, the injury is called a sprain.